What are playground use zones?

 A good rule of thumb is that a swing set’s use zone should be at least four times the height of its top rail.
 A swing set that stands 8 feet above the ground needs 36 feet of free space on both sides.
 This is why playground designers often push swing sets to the edges of playgrounds, farther away from other structures.

 Like most structures, the standard playground use zone of six feet applies to slides.
 However, slides taller than six feet will need an additional foot or two of space around them.
 It is particularly important that there is plenty of space around the exit of the slide.
 This discourages other children from dangerously standing in the way, and keeps riders safe even if they move down the slide a bit too quickly.
+Special attention is typically paid to slides, as they are in what’s called an “entaglement zone”, which means that they are high risk for strangulation.

 Climbers, whether they are vertical or overhead, follow the same rules of safe playground use zones as other structures.
 This means a six-foot perimeter on all sides.
 Of course, it is never a bad idea to give taller pieces of playground equipment a little extra space.